labs12-real-estate/MyHouse/README.md

 * Allows for very easy deployment
 * Has a great community around it and is future proof / very independent of new trends

+### Amazon S3

+Amazon S3 stores static files for our app.
+These files include the property photos and user profile images that users will upload themselves.
+Their cloud storage services are secure and reliable, so our users can be assured that their data will be available when and where they need it to be.
+Amazon S3 is also easily scalable should the app demand higher request rates.
+For more information, see the [Amazon S3 Documentation](https://docs.aws.amazon.com/s3/#lang/en_us).

 <br/>
 <br/>